webdevlaw/open-source-privacy-standards/privacy-impact-assessment.md

 1. Who has access to the data?
 2. What data protection training have those individuals received?
 3. What security measures do those individuals work with?
+4. Do those individuals merely have access or do they hold independent copies?
-4. What data breach notification and alert procedures are in place?
+5. What data breach notification and alert procedures are in place?
-5. What procedures are in place for government requests?
+6. What procedures are in place for government requests?

 ## Subject access rights
 1. How does the data subject exercise their access rights?